Portal Account Registration

 Generally, we will perform the reconstructive surgery necessary to repair the wound immediately following removal of your skin cancer; however, occasionally it is best to delay the repair.
 At the completion of your surgery and repair, our nursing staff will give you verbal and printed instructions on how to care for your wound.

-Our physicians can be contacted after hours for urgent problems, by calling (919) 363-7546 and following the instructions for contacting the doctor.
+Our physicians can be contacted after business hours, for urgent problems that cannot wait until the next business day, by calling (919) 363-7546 and following the instructions for contacting the doctor.

 Discomfort or Pain